yogi1967/MoneydancePythonScripts/index.md

 **DISCLAIMER**: ALWAYS BACKUP YOUR DATA BEFORE MAKING ANY CHANGES - I cannot accept any responsibility from the use of my code

 Moneydance allows you to run Python scripts and access its functions via their API.
-This allows you to perform all sorts of 'wonderful' things based on your own financial data.

-Python version is actually Jython 2.7 and accesses the Moneydance Java codebase.
+Python is actually Jython 2.7 and accesses the Moneydance Java codebase and data model.

 My scripts and extensions are identical(ish).
-The extension version(s) are simply a 'packaged' script version.
+The extension version(s) are simply 'packaged' script version.
 InfiniteKind (the creators of Moneydance) have signed my Extensions.

 NOTE: The signed versions hosted at the IK/MD site may be a few builds behind my latest versions.